 The Commission entered into a lease agreement to lease office space that began in 2002, for a term of five years.
-The lease provides for the right to renew for an additional five-year term.
-The lease was renewed effective February 1, 2012 for a period of five years.
+The lease provides for renewals.
+The latest renewal was effective June 1, 2017 and expires on September 30, 2022.